 When I was raising my children, we were constantly bombarded with all kinds of scare tactics about the adverse effects of the microwave oven keeping it out of my kitchen.
 The same was true with plastic soda bottles and plastic cooking bags, however, with careful scrutinizing the different brands and types of plastic that they are made of, most scientists agree that cooking with plastic is safe.

-Plastic oven bags have been around for over fifty years.
+Plastic oven bags for cooking have been around for over fifty years.
 I will always remember the first time I baked a chicken (for the Sabbath) soon after getting married.
 Not only did my dear mother-in-law give me the raw whole chicken, but she gave me the oven bag along with the chicken with exact instructions as to how to make it.
 The chicken came out so delicious and moist and I was sold on those bags even though my mother never used them.
 (I don’t believe she ever heard of them and anyway my dad always liked his chicken burnt to a crisp.)

 Many people have grown up with the mistaken belief that you should not put anything made of plastic in the oven.
 It is time to move past this false assumption and understand and take advantage of the wonders of using plastic in cooking.
 The majority of oven bags sold in reputable stores today are approved by the FDA meaning they do not contain dangerous chemicals such as BPA.
 You can relax knowing that these approved bags will not catch fire or harm your food if you use them properly.
 Place your oven bags inside a deep pan which will prevent the bag from making any direct contact with the oven itself and avoid any of the yummy gravy from weighing the bag down so it will touch the oven where it can burst.
 When baking with oven bags use a reputable company such as Reynolds and you will reap huge rewards.